 Follow Interstate 15 north to Nephi Exit 222.
 Turn here and travel north on Nephi Main Street (State Route 41) to 100 North (State Route 132).
 Turn right and go east about two miles to the entrance of the Byway (CR 015) on your left.
 This is a windy but is very scenic road.
 The entire road can be driven from city of Nephi to the city of Payson.

 This area is located south of Lone Peak and the Alpine Ridge.
 Some of these trails are on border of the Central and Southern Wasatch.
 Mount Timpanogos dominates the view toward the south.
 American Fork Canyon gives access to much of the area.

 Box Elder Peak - (11,101 feet)

 This mountain is northwest of American Fork Canyon and has the unfortunate luck of being right in between Lone Peak and Mount Timpanogos.
 Maybe its location is a good thing because there are great summit views and less people.
 It resembles Ben Lomond in the Northern Wasatch because of its distinct pyramid shape.
 Terraces can be seen along the slopes of Box Elder Peak.
 They were made by the Civilian Conservation Corp sometime between 1933 and 1942.
 They were built to prevent erosion caused by years of overgrazing livestock.
-The Deer Creek Trail from Granite Flat is the standard most used route.
+The Deer Creek Trail from Granite Flat is the standard route.
 Dry Creek is a longer route and starts from the city of Alpine.

 Box Elder South Peaks - (10,626 feet)